- Who Can I Go to on Campus for Help?

-A student or employee can change their UMass email address by making the request to the Information Technology account management office, A109 Lederle Graduate Research Center Lowrise.
+An employee can change their UMass email address by making the request to the Information Technology account management office, A109 Lederle Graduate Research Center Lowrise.
+Please ask to speak with a full-time staff member.
 A photo identification will be needed to confirm your identity.

 Transitioning students can have their mental health counseling, hormone replacement therapy, and gender-affirming surgeries covered under the student Health Benefit Plan (SHBP).

-The Center for Counseling and Psychological Health (CCPH) has a trans-identified therapist, Ethan Suniewick.
-Students can schedule an appointment with him by calling the CCPH, (413) 545-2337.
+The Center for Counseling and Psychological Health (CCPH) has trans-identified therapists.
+Students can schedule an appointment with them by calling CCPH, (413) 545-2337.